wangru25/VARIANT/README.md

-# MuViTrack: Multi-scale Viral Mutation Tracking and Analysis Platform
+# VARIANT: Viral mutAtion trackeR aImed At GeNome and proTein-level

 A comprehensive Python framework for analyzing viral mutations, supporting both single-segment and multi-segment viruses.
 The framework provides detailed analysis of nucleotide changes, protein impacts, and mutation classifications including missense, nonsense, and frameshift mutations.